Purbeck U3A

 Science & Technology Group

-Meetings at 10:00 am on the 3rd Wednesday in Harman's Cross Main Hall (+ zoom livestream)
+Meetings at 10:00 am on the 3rd Wednesday in Harman's Cross Main Hall (+ zoom livestream).
+Meetings end at midday.

 Programme for 2024: